oeg-upm/github-action-morph-kgc/README.md

 ## Usage
 The mapping file extension needs to be `.rml.ttl` or `.rml.nt`.
-If you want to execute the Action you must add `[morph-kgc]` in the commit Create a `.github.workflows/morph-kgc.yaml` file in the repository with the following example workflow:
+If you want to execute the Action you must add the word `morph-kgc` in the commit Create a `.github.workflows/morph-kgc.yaml` file in the repository with the following example workflow:

 ```